 It takes many things to make your home function and there are many decisions to be made.
 Chief/Bauer Service Experts is here to try and make one of those decisions a less painful one: furnace versus heat pump.

 Where do you start?
 Where you live.

-A heat pump and furnace can both provide heat to your home but a heat pump operates best when the standard winter temperature is over 50 degrees Fahrenheit, like in Florida or Southern California.
+A heat pump and furnace can both provide heat to your home but a heat pump operates best when the standard winter temperature is above 50 degrees Fahrenheit, like in Florida or Southern California.
 If you live in an area with bitter winters or where the typical winter temperature is lower than 50 degree Fahrenheit, like New York or Montana, a furnace is your best option.

-A furnace could sometimes be less pricey to install but tends to cost more to operate due to the cost of fuel while heat pumps can be a bigger investment price but cost less over time.
+A furnace could sometimes be less pricey to install but tends to cost more to run due to the cost of fuel while heat pumps can be a bigger investment price but cost less over time.

 Still figuring out which heating system is ideal for you?
 No sweat!
 Call Chief/Bauer Service Experts at 217-689-2469 and we’ll come out to review your options and provide you a complimentary in-home estimate.
 We will talk to you soon!